chronophage/kon-reh/ttrpg/reference/sections/gm_rot.md

 **The Flowchart in Practice:**
 Player: "I kick down the door and charge the cultist!"
 GM: *("Risk?
 Charging in is pretty standard danger...
-Risky.
+Controlled.
 Impact?
 Knocking down a door and attacking is standard...
 Standard.
 Got it.")*
-"Risky/Standard.
+"Controlled/Standard.
 Roll."

 Player: "I sneak up behind the cultist while he's chanting and slit his throat."
 GM: *("Risk?
-If he turns around, you're exposed... that's Risky or even Desperate.
+If he turns around, you're exposed... that's Controlled or even Desperate.
 Impact?
 A stealth kill from behind is a huge impact...
 Great.")*
 "Desperate/Great.
 Roll."

 ### 2. The Lazy GM's DV Chart (Stick This On Your Screen)